core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Example of EDHOC + OSCORE Request # {#example}

-{{fig-edhoc-opt-2}} shows an example of EDHOC + OSCORE Request.
+{{fig-edhoc-opt-2}} shows an example of EDHOC + OSCORE Request transported over UDP.
 In particular, the example assumes that:

 * The used OSCORE Partial IV is 0, consistently with the first request protected with the new OSCORE Security Context.